R-montekaka/recurrent-software-dev-hw-ts-kaka/README.md

 1.  `Charged Above 80%`: This field should indicate whether the vehicle reported at least one `charge_reading` above 80% over the whole time period.
-2.  `Average Daily Miles`: This field should show the average daily miles for the vehicle over the course of the time period of the dataset.
-(For example, if the vehicle travelled 140 miles over a two week period, this should show 10).
+2.  `Latest Odometer`: This field should show the latest odometer reading for the vehicle.
+3.  `Latest Datapoint Timestamp`: This field should show the timestamp for most recent data point recorded for the vehicle.

 ![initial vehicles list page](details-page.png)